How to Find Backup Childcare in Champaign-Urbana and Beyond

-If you’re a working parent, you know what a hardship it can be when schools and daycares are closed, whether for snow, cold, heat, a water main breakage …. who knows what.
+If you’re a working parent, you know what a hardship it can be when schools and daycares are closed, whether for snow, cold, heat, a water main breakage, illness …. the possibilities are endless.

 So what do you do, especially when you don’t have family available in the area?
 Well, the first thing is first: If you are trying to figure out what to do with the kids after you’ve heard that school has been called off or the sitter is closed, you’re putting yourself behind the proverbial eight ball.
 Preparing for an unexpected day off school or daycare means, well, preparing — in advance.

 These tips can be used for Champaign-Urbana parents but are really universal.
-In all these suggestions, the goal is keeping kids safe, so you may want to do some due diligence!
-A few ideas:
+In all these suggestions, the goal is keeping kids safe, so you may want to do some due diligence first, not matter the option.

 1) Share some of the childcare burden with friends.
 It takes a village, right?
-Find another neighborhood parent you trust to share the burden.
+Find another school or daycare parent you trust to share the burden.
 Perhaps you can work in the morning, while s/he takes over in the afternoon.
 Or if it looks like more than one day will be out, trade days.

 4) Check out home daycare options in your area.
 Find a suitable home daycare in your neighborhood that might be willing to take in extra kids.
 Especially in the case of snow, not everyone is able to travel as far, so the home daycare may have capacity.
 Negotiate a rate in advance so you’re not surprised.

 5) Seek out an older child (high schooler preferably) who also is out of school.
-Perhaps there is a reliable high schooler in your neighborhood who would make a good sitter.
+Perhaps there is a reliable high schooler in your neighborhood who has babysitting training and/or experience.
 Ideally, you would try out this sitter before the event of a snow day.
 As one person wrote, “their parents would like be grateful for them to have somewhere to be …” Again, prepare for this kind of arrangement.

-6) Find a backup sitter who is in college.
-University of Illinois/Parkland students can be an invaluable resource.
-We have a plethora of backup sitters in our midst: University of Illinois or Parkland students.
-Perhaps you found them when looking for a sitter for the occasional night out (we have lots of ideas for that), but they may have a more flexible schedule even during the week.
+8) Find a backup sitter who is in college; University of Illinois/Parkland students can be an invaluable resource.
+We have a plethora of backup sitters in our midst with flexible weekday schedules: University of Illinois or Parkland students.
+Perhaps you found them when looking for a sitter for the occasional night out (we have lots of ideas for that).